ShafiqSuhag/crazy-tour-backend/docs/tasks.md

-10. No Fake data (data has to be hosted on the database). database could be mongodb atlas or any other noSQL database.
+[done]  10.
+No Fake data (data has to be hosted on the database). database could be mongodb atlas or any other noSQL database.

 ### Bonus:
 1. If you click on the `Manage All Orders` page, the logged in user will see the orders placed by every users.
 If multiple users used this website to place orders, everyone's order will be displayed here. and the admin will be able to delete anyone's order here.
 Also, make sure to add a confirmation before deleting.